Resource-Efficient Reference-Free Evaluation of Audio Captions: Results

-Table \ref{table:calibration_results} shows calibration scores for both datasets using both Brier Scores and ECE, when no temperature scaling is used.
+Table \ref{table:calibration_results} shows calibration scores for both datasets using the Brier Score and ECE, when no temperature scaling is used.
 We observe that pooling-based confidence metrics align well with all correctness measures.
-For traditional correctness measures, selective pooling achieves a clear improvement over conventional pooling.
-This may be because traditional metrics like CIDER and SPICE either weigh tokens using their frequencies or use only non-stopword tokens to create scene graphs.
-CIDER uses TF-IDFs \cite{tfidf} to weigh sequences of $n$ consecutive tokens called n-grams, which capture the importance of the n-gram based on how common it is.
-Thus stopwords, which are ignored by selective pooling, get less importance compared to more common parts of speech words such as nouns, verbs and adjectives.
-The dependency parser used to create scene graphs by the SPICE metric also ignores stopwords, except when needed to determine relations.

-For model-based correctness measures, pooling-based confidences continue to perform well.
-However, using selective pooling does not have an advantage here because model-based metrics look at the entire sentence, part of which we are discarding if using selective pooling.
-Conventional pooling aligns well with model-based metrics because just like model-based metrics pool over all token representations, conventional pooling pools over all token probabilities.
+For traditional correctness measures CIDER and SPICE, selective pooling achieves a clear improvement over conventional pooling.
+This may be because CIDER gives less weight to more frequently occurring tokens, which are also the ones ignored by selective pooling, and the SPICE metric also ignores stopwords, except when needed to determine relations.
+For model-based correctness measures FENSE, CLAPScore$_{tt}$ and GPT-4, pooling-based confidences continue to perform well.
+However, using selective pooling does not have an advantage here because model-based metrics look at the entire sentence, part of which we are discarding when using selective pooling.

-For the CLAPScore$_{tt}$ correctness measure, we can achieve even better calibration using the CLAPScore$_{at}$ and semantic entropy.
-We hypothesize this is because just like the CLAPScore$_{tt}$ correctness measure is lenient in allowing acoustically equivalent cross-triggers (examples: machine whirring and helicopter flying, typing and object clattering), the CLAPScore$_{at}$ also forgives such cross-triggers because the CLAP model was trained to recognize acoustic similarity.
-The semantic entropy also overlooks such cross-triggers because the CLAPScore$_{tt}$ is used to judge consistency between the model's responses, while calculating the entropy.
+For the CSc$_{tt}$ correctness measure, we can achieve even better calibration using the CSc$_{at}$ and ISE confidence metrics.
+This may be because just like the CSc$_{tt}$ correctness measure is lenient in allowing acoustically similar but semantically distant cross-triggers (examples: machine whirring and helicopter flying, typing and object clattering), the CSc$_{at}$ also forgives such cross-triggers because the cosine similarity is measured in the audio-text multimodal space.
+The ISE also overlooks such cross-triggers because the CSc$_{tt}$ is used to judge consistency between the model's responses, while forming clusters to calculate the entropy.